day8/re-frame/docs/EPs/0002-ReframeInstances.md

 This design limitation simplifies the programmer's development experience in 98% of usecases.

-But there are problematic usecases:
+But there are some problematic usecases:
   1. when two instances of **the same** app need to coexist on the one page:
      - think of `devcards` where instances can coexist
-     - when unittesting, it might be useful to create re-frame "instances", use them, and then throw them away.
+     - when unittesting, it might be useful to create re-frame "instances" serially, use them, and then throw them away.
   2. when **different** re-frame apps need to coexist on the one page.
 Different, as in, completely different apps - like one is TodoMVC and the other is a meme creator.